Chapter 4: Construction Details, Section 61: Drainage Facilities—General

 In consultation with district hydraulics, verify that the type of temporary culvert proposed by the contractor has acceptable strength to sustain the intended load and has the intended discharge capacity.

 Refer to the various sections of this manual for guidance on inspecting the types of culvert, drainage pipe, and slotted pipe to be placed.
-Ensure that the correct types of joints or couplers are used.
+Make sure that the correct types of joints or couplers are used.

 Review contract requirements for designated culverts and drainage structures that will require field leakage testing.
-Where field leakage testing is shown, ensure the contractor submits test procedure, leakage calculations for exfiltration and infiltration tests, and repair procedures for sections that fail testing.
+Where field leakage testing is shown, verify that the contractor submits test procedure, leakage calculations for exfiltration and infiltration tests, and repair procedures for sections that fail testing.

-- Ensure unsuitable materials are removed as specified when placing plastic pipe.
+- Make sure unsuitable materials are removed as specified when placing plastic pipe.

 - Verify concrete is consolidated with high-frequency vibrators.

-- Ensure contractor removes foreign material that falls into trench before and during concrete placement.
+- Verify that the contractor removes foreign material that falls into trench before and during concrete placement.

-- When hot mix asphalt is to be placed on top of concrete backfill, ensure contractor provides a uniformly rough broom finish to the surface.
+- When hot mix asphalt is to be placed on top of concrete backfill, check that the contractor provides a uniformly rough broom finish to the surface.

-- Ensure concrete is cured as specified before placement of next material layer.
+- Make sure concrete is cured as specified before placement of next material layer.

 Guidance for managing the contractor’s quality control activities for this section is summarized as follows: